Harryalways317/hvadaparty.com/src/contents/chrome-selenium.md

 If everything is set up correctly, this script should print the title of the page without opening a graphical web browser.

 This setup will allow you to run Selenium with Chrome on your EC2 Ubuntu instance for web scraping or automated testing.

+I have wasted around 3 hours setting up chrome on EC2.
+Normally it works out of the box, but sometimes it will be a endless loop of issues we are solving, so if you are facing the issue, just clear every reference of the chrome in your instance and then follow this guide